Urgent and Emergency Care

 Patients can also be admitted to a closely linked observation ward under the care of the emergency department, called the emergency admission unit.

-Newark Hospital has an urgent care centre and minor injuries unit that treats a range of acute conditions, this is open 24 hours each day.
+Newark Hospital has an Urgent Care Centre that treats a range of acute conditions, this is open between 9am and 10pm each day (last patient admitted at 9.30pm).

 We work closely with partners at East Midlands Ambulance Service and others to provide a variety of appropriate and timely services for patients who require urgent and emergency care.